 Chickweed Connoisseurs

-Of course, few lawn owners feel that way.
+Of course, few lawn owners view Chickweed as glorious.
 Decapitated grass has given chickweed a bad rap.
 Instead of lawn lovers pulling out a clump of chickweed and having it for dinner, they spend a lot of green to get rid of the green.
-Its demise is a million-dollar business, which is a large expense and a waste of food.
+Killing chickweed is a million-dollar business which is a large expense and a waste of food.

 Chickweed tastes good and is good for you with ascorbic-acid, beta-carotene, calcium, magnesium, niacin, potassium, riboflavin, selenium, thiamin, zinc, copper, and Gamma-linolenic-acid.
 That’s a win win as they used to say.
 Raw, it tastes exactly like corn silk, if you’ve ever tried that.
 Cooked it is similar to spinach though the texture is different.
-It can be added to soups or stews, but in the last five minutes to prevent overcooking.
+It can be added to soups or stews but in the last five minutes to prevent overcooking.
 Unlike many wild edibles, the chickweed’s stems, leaves, flowers and seeds are all edible.
 It does hold nitrates and people with allergies to daisies might want to pass it by.
-Only the Mouse-ear chickweed has to be cooked.
-The rest can be eaten raw, but I think it tastes better cooked.
+Only the Mouse-Ear chickweed should be cooked because of texture issues.
+The rest of the Chickweeds can be eaten raw but I think they tastes better cooked.

 2 cups of chopped chickweed leaves and stems.